SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/document_variables.md

 1. A refence guide for those pre-determined names.
 3. Rules (and some guidelines) for making [custom labels](#custom-field-labels), since most of your labels will be custom labels.

-**<ins>You should use the pre-defined labels in here exactly as they appear and only for the specific purposes described below.</ins>**
+**You should use the pre-defined labels in here exactly as they appear and only for the specific purposes described below.**

 Don't work on memorizing this material, though.
 You can take in what's in here and come back to look up specifics later when it you need them.